 A significant part of the “Uradel” is not mentioned in the Adelslexikon of the Genealogical Handbook of the nobility.
 Completeness is not to achieve, because there has been only in very few regions German nobility and Aristocracy offices and Registers.
 It therefore does not say much, when a noble family is mentioned in the Adelslexikon.

-When the von Falken moved out of their region (Thuringia and Saxony) to Gft Mark and Diocese Osnabruck, they did not find or go to a German Nobility and Aristocracy Register, to announce their name change into Falken-Reck.
+When the von Falken moved out of their region (Thuringia and Saxony and Pommern) to Westphalen; Gft Mark and Diocese Osnabruck, they did not find or go to a German Nobility and Aristocracy Register, to announce their name change into Falken-Reck.
 For this reason you can only find the split names (von Falken and von Reck) in the Adelslexikon of the Genealogical Handbook of the nobility.